mihaigalos/mkdocs-issues-plugin/README.md

 # mkdocs-issues-plugin

-A plugin for showing the state and labels of issues (GitHub or GitLab) in mkdocs generated docs.
+A plugin for showing the state and labels of issues, PRs and discussions (GitHub or GitLab) in mkdocs generated docs.

 The following shows a rendering of [index.md](https://github.com/mihaigalos/mkdocs-issues-plugin/blob/main/docs/index.md):